microsoft/MixedReality-SpectatorView/doc/SpectatorView.Setup.DSLR.md

 4. Download the [MixedReality QR Code Plugin](https://github.com/dorreneb/mixed-reality/releases) zip folder and extract its contents into the [MixedReality-QRCodePlugin folder](../external/MixedReality-QRCodePlugin).
 5. Print the [Chessboard](images/Chessboard.png) used to calculate DSLR camera intrinsics and mount it to a solid surface.

+>Note: This can be obtained by printing two copies of [HalfChessboard.pdf](images/HalfChessboard.pdf) on 8.5x11 sheets of paper.

 ![Marker](images/Chessboard.png)

 6. Print the [Calibration Board](images/CalibrationBoard.png) used to calculate DSLR camera extrinsics and mount it to a solid surface.

+>Note: This can be obtained by printing all of the CalibrationBoard*.pdf files in the [images](images) folder on 8.5x11 sheets of paper.
+If you choose to print your own board using [CalibrationBoard.png](images/CalibrationBoard.png), make sure that each QR Code is larger than 5cm in length.

 ![Marker](images/CalibrationBoard.png)